-5.9.4 To assist in explaining the Council's reasons for allocation summary narrative reasons for the selection of the sites are also summarised below.
-These should be read alongside the site assessment pro-formas in Appendix 3, which have been considered in full by the Council before reaching any decisions regarding new allocations.

-5.9.5 The site assessment process has not revealed any large site suggestions with capacity to accommodate residential growth within the development boundary.
-Therefore, no development boundary locations are proposed for new housing allocations.

-5.9.6 Huntington contains an existing safeguarded land site (Site 016).
+- None - 5.9.4 To assist in explaining the Council's reasons for allocation summary narrative reasons for the selection of the sites are also summarised below.
+These should be read alongside the site assessment pro-formas in Appendix 3, which have been considered in full by the Council before reaching any decisions regarding new allocations. - Reasons for development boundary allocations - 5.9.5 The site assessment process has not revealed any large site suggestions with capacity to accommodate residential growth within the development boundary.
+Therefore, no development boundary locations are proposed for new housing allocations. - Reasons for safeguarded land (non-Green Belt) allocations - 5.9.6 Huntington contains an existing safeguarded land site (Site 016).
 This site is non-Green Belt and needs to be proactively explored for its potential to assist in meeting the District's proposed housing target.
 The site assessment process has revealed no unmitigable constraints to the delivery of this site, which was also considered suitable for safeguarding through the examination of the Site Allocations Document as recently as 2018.

 5.9.7 The Council's site selection process has not revealed any additional deliverable non-Green Belt sites in this location beyond the existing safeguarded land site.
 Additional Green Belt release will therefore be required in this broad location to realise the Council's preferred Spatial Housing Strategy.
-Having regard to the full site assessment findings around the village, as set out in Appendix 3, Green Belt land release on Site 591 is considered the most appropriate option for delivering the Council's Spatial Housing Strategy.
-Reasons for the selection of the sites are also summarised below.
+However, having reviewed the site assessment outcomes, all potential Green Belt site options are affected by significant constraints, namely highways concerns, unmitigable major negative impacts in the Sustainability Appraisal and objections from the Cannock Chase AONB unit.
+There is also sufficient small site supply in existing commitments and allocations in the District to ensure that to Council can meet its small sites duty without further Green Belt release.
+This warrants a departure from the spatial housing strategy originally set out in the 2019 SHSID consultation and 2021 Preferred Options consultation.